AllenHark Relay — Client Integration Guide

 Rate Limits

-• Default: 100 requests per second per API key
+• With API key: 100 requests per second (default)

 • Custom Limits: Contact us for higher rate limits based on your trading volume